Halloween Time at Disneyland Resort

 If you are looking for a way to celebrate Halloween Disney-style, Mickey’s Halloween Party is the event for you.
 Adults and children can Trick-or-Treat their way through the Disneyland while experiencing Halloween magic throughout the park.
 Guests of all ages are encouraged to dress up in their favorite Halloween costumes.

-The evening includes Mickey’s Costume Party Cavalcade (performed twice nightly) and Halloween Screams fireworks spectacular, special dance parties and treat stations that offer both candy and healthy goodies.
+The evening includes the Ride of the Headless Horseman, the Frightfully Fun Parade, Halloween Screams fireworks spectacular, special dance parties and treat stations that offer both candy and healthy goodies.
 You won’t want to miss the special character greeting opportunities that feature some of your favorite Pixar pals and Disney Villains dressed up for Halloween, either.
 Plus, experience your favorite Disneyland rides and attractions, including special Halloween-themed attractions Haunted Mansion Holiday and Space Mountain Ghost Galaxy.

 Be sure to get your Mickey’s Halloween Party tickets early at Disneyland.com/Halloween!